 Do you view these holidays as wonderful opportunities to focus your thoughts on Christ and to encourage your children to do the same?
 These Scripture chains provide a simple way to do that.
 And they’re FREE!
 So check them out.

-And if you’d like an extra-special way to center your heart on Jesus this Easter season, check out my new devotional journal, Because He Lives.
-I’m giving away a free copy of it on the blog this week.
-You can enter for a chance to win using the rafflecopter widget below:
+And if you’d like an extra-special way to center your heart on Jesus this Lenten season, check out my new devotional journal for Easter, Because He Lives.